On the chromatic numbers of 3-dimensional slices: Introduction

 The following theorem is a quantitative strengthening of Theorem 10 from~\cite{kanel2018chromatic} and is of an independent interest.

 \begin{theorem} Let $T \subset \mathbb{R}^n$ be a regular simplex with the edge length $a = \sqrt{2n(n+1)}$.
-Then every proper coloring of $\mathbb{R}^n$ in a finite number of colors contains a point with the chromaticity at least $n+1$, belonging to $T$. \end{theorem}
+Then every proper coloring of $\mathbb{R}^n$ in a finite number of colors contains a point from $T$ belonging to the closures of at least $n+1$ colors. \end{theorem}

 \begin{corr} For every positive $\varepsilon'$ holds

 \end{corr}

 Indeed, the orthogonal projection of a unit distance graph from the proof of Theorem~\ref{mainres} for a fixed $\varepsilon$ has distances between adjacent vertices in the range $[\sqrt{1-6\varepsilon^2}, 1]$.